Please Rotate Your Device

 The core problem in modern physics is that we have never actually measured the speed of light in a single direction; we have only ever measured the "round-trip" speed (c).
 To measure light from A to B, we need two synchronized clocks, but synchronizing them requires sending a signal, which assumes we already know the speed of that signal.[1]

-This creates a circular logic loop known as the Einstein Synchrony Convention.
-Because of this, it is theoretically possible that light travels at different speeds depending on its direction (anisotropy) without violating any known laws of physics.
-This project identifies the "synchronization loop" as a fundamental, unexplained observation at the heart of relativity.
+This creates a circular logic loop known as the Einstein Synchrony Convention.[2][4]
+Because of this, it is theoretically possible that light travels at different speeds depending on its direction (anisotropy) without violating any known laws of physics.[7]

 1. Muller, D. [Veritasium].
 (2020).
 Why No One Has Measured the Speed of Light [Video].